Beee4life/acf-city-selector/README.md

 <a name="changelog"></a>
 ### Changelog

+0.21
+* fixed error in verification on preview page + added page back

 0.20
 * removed a check on length state code which falsed on countries like France, Spain and Australia